 Lower quality whiteboards are typically made of porcelain ceramics or hard-coated steel, but they are still susceptible to scratches and scuffs over time.
 In fact, many materials can scratch porcelain-made whiteboards and even leave permanent dents.

 In contrast, glass boards are significantly more durable than the painted or ceramic alternatives.
-Skyline Design writable glass surfaces are incredibly durable and come with a lifetime warranty.
+Writable glass surfaces are incredibly durable and come with a lifetime warranty.
 More than that, glass whiteboards give workspaces an aesthetic feel, you can use both dry and wet-erase markers, and they are incredibly long-lasting.

 Unlike regular whiteboards that wear out as you use them, glassboards do not ghost or stain.
 It doesn't matter how often you clean a traditional whiteboard or how diligently you guard it against scratches, it will eventually ghost and stain over time.
 Under normal everyday use you will not need to replace them because they are almost indestructible.

 However, there’s more to glass whiteboards than the popular “white” aesthetic.
 Glassboards don't just come in frosted or white colors—they can also be specified in vibrant colors with digitally embedded designs, grids, and lines.
 They can be easily back painted in black to resemble a typical blackboard or you can choose whichever color you like to mesh with your space.